Estimate Time7 min

 Investment funds are professionally managed pools of money or assets earmarked for a specific investing goal or objective and risk level, like matching the performance of the S&P 500® index.
 But past performance is no guarantee of future results.

-Because they contain many component investments, funds spread your dollars across many different investments, helping to shield you from taking a big hit if a single investment slumps.
+Funds, due to their diversified nature, spread your dollars across many different investments.
+This may help to shield you from taking a big hit if a single investment slumps.
 The most common types of investment funds are mutual funds and exchange-traded funds (ETFs).
 Investment funds typically contain stocks, bonds, money markets, or a mix.

 How to start investing